 When we analyze our net operating revenues, we generally consider the following factors: (1) volume growth (concentrate sales volume or unit case volume, as applicable); (2) changes in price, product and geographic mix; (3) foreign currency exchange rate fluctuations; and (4) acquisitions and divestitures (including structural changes as defined below), as applicable.
 Refer to the heading "Net Operating Revenues" below.
 The Company sells concentrates and syrups to both consolidated and unconsolidated bottling partners.
 The ownership structure of our bottling partners impacts the timing of recognizing concentrate revenue and concentrate sales volume.
 When we sell concentrates or syrups to our consolidated bottling partners, we do not recognize the concentrate revenue or concentrate sales volume until the bottling partner has sold finished products manufactured from the concentrates or syrups to a third party.
-When we sell concentrate sales volume when the concentrates or syrups are sold to the bottling partner.
-The subsequent sale of the finished products manufactured from the concentrate sale of the finished products manufactured from the concentrate sale of the finished products manufactured from the concentrates are splicable of the finished products manufactured from the concentrates or syrups to a third party does not impact the timing of recognizing the concentrate revenue or concentrate sales volume.
-When we account for an unconsolidated bottling partner as an equity method investment, we eliminate the intercompany profit related to concentrate sales to the extent of our ownership interest, until the equity method investee has sold finished products manufactured from the concentrate from the concentrate sort of a third party.
-We typically report unit case volume when finished products manufactured from the concentrate sales to the extent of our ownership interest, until the equity method investee has sold finished products manufactured from the concentrate sort syrups to a third party.
-We typically report
+When we sell concentrates or syrups to our unconsolidated bottling partners, we recognize the concentrate revenue and concentrate sales volume when the concentrates or syrups are sold to the bottling partner.
+The subsequent sale of the finished products manufactured from the concentrates or syrups to a third party does not impact the timing of recognizing the concentrate revenue or concentrate sales volume.
+When we account for an unconsolidated bottling partner as an equity method investment, we eliminate the intercompany profit related to concentrate sales to the extent of our ownership interest, until the equity method investee has sold finished products manufactured from the concentrates or syrups are sold to a third party.
+We typically report unit case volume when finished products manufactured from the concentrates or syrups are sold to a third party, regardless of our ownership interest in the bottling partner, if any.